 About the estate:

-Bargain hunters know that Château Potensac is the flagship of the Médoc appellation, thanks to the 300,000 bottles produced each year and the consistency of its quality.
-The little brother of Léoville Las Cases, it benefits from all the expertise of the team and, thanks to the aging of the vineyard, now produces the best wine in its appellation.
-Delicious after two or three years in the bottle, it is also capable of aging for a long time.
-Its style combines generosity and precision, without heaviness or vulgarity.
+As bargain hunters know, Château Potensac is the flagship of the Médoc appellation, thanks to the 300,000 bottles it produces each year and the consistency of its quality.
+As the younger sibling of Léoville Las Cases, it benefits from the team’s full expertise, and thanks to the aging of the vineyard, it now produces the best wine in its appellation.
+Delicious after two or three years in the bottle, it also has the potential for long-term aging.
+Its style blends generosity and precision, without heaviness or vulgarity.

 Jancis Robinson